terralang/terra/docs/api.md

     assign:foo()

-WARNING: To keep the metatable structure simple, this is not implemented with chained tables Instead definitions on the superclass also copy their method to the subclass because of this design YOU MUST DEFINE PARENT METHODS BEFORE CHILD METHODS.
+WARNING: To keep the metatable structure simple, this is not implemented with chained tables.
+Instead definitions on the superclass also copy their method to the subclass because of this design YOU MUST DEFINE PARENT METHODS BEFORE CHILD METHODS.
 Otherwise, the parent method will clobber the child.

 IF YOU NEED TO OVERRIDE AN ALREADY DEFINE METHOD LIKE __tostring SET IT TO NILFIRST IN THE SUPERCLASS: